Coronavirus can affect not only the lungs: what other organ is at risk?

 In the United States, artificial kidney devices and all the materials required for them are produced by only two large companies.
 Both report that the demand for their products has grown fivefold - not only in the United States, but also in China and Europe.

-In some New York hospitals, doctors are forced to resort to a less effective and riskier method of blood purification - perinetoneal dialysis.
+In some hospitals in New York, doctors are forced to resort to a less effective and more risky method of blood purification - perinetoneal dialysis.
 It is usually used for milder kidney problems - but, doctors say, it's better than nothing.

 Lessons learned from past epidemics